-The idea of hybrid-composite beam technology made its debut in a bridge construction application as a prototype railroad bridge in 2007 (Hillman 2008; Otter and Doe 2009; Otter and Tunna 2011), making it extremely young for a civil engineering technology.
-Since the prototype testing at the Transportation Technology Center, Inc. (TTCI) in Pueblo, Colorado, HCBs have been used in another railroad project in Colorado as well as highway projects in Illinois, New Jersey, Maine, and several projects in Missouri.
-Many of these HCB applications have not included in-service evaluation or field-testing of the constructed bridges.
-Accordingly, with the HCB being a relatively new technology (Hillman 2003), limited technical literature is available.
-While HCB is gaining acceptance as a viable design solution and being used in more applications, many projects do not involve accompanying research, or the data is yet to be published.
+The idea of HCB technology made its debut in a bridge construction application as a prototype railroad bridge in 2007 (Hillman, 2008; Otter and Doe, 2009; Otter and Tunna, 2011), making it extremely young for a civil engineering technology.
+Since the prototype testing at the Transportation Technology Center, Inc. (TTCI) in Pueblo, Colorado, HCBs have been used in another railroad project in Colorado and in highway projects in Illinois, New Jersey, Maine, and Missouri.
+Many of these HCB applications have not included in-service evaluation or fieldtesting of the constructed bridges.
+Accordingly, with the HCB being a relatively new technology (Hillman, 2003), limited technical literature is available.
+While HCB is gaining acceptance as a viable design solution and being used in more applications, many projects do not involve accompanying research, or the data are yet to be published.